-Please note that any dates given below specifically refer to our next round of recruitment for September 2023, but the application process follows a similar pattern every year, so please check back in June 2023 for details for 2024 entry and so on.
+Please note that any dates given below specifically refer to our next round of recruitment for September 2024, but the application process follows a similar pattern every year, so please check back at the end of February 2024 for details for 2025 entry and so on.

 English language requirements

 Candidates are expected to demonstrate fluency in both written and spoken English.
 Lessons at Westminster move at a very fast pace and a pupil whose English is not proficient will struggle to keep up with their classmates.
 The use of dictionaries is not allowed during entrance examinations, so we do encourage parents to make a considered judgement regarding their child’s level of English before applying to the School.

 All applicants who have English as an additional language are required to provide a UKiset (UK Independent Schools’ Entry Test) or a IELTS Academic (International English Language Testing System) profile as part of their application.
 To arrange a test you must first register online at www.ukiset.com or www.ielts.org.
 For 2024 entry, the test must be taken before the application closing deadline, Saturday 30 September 2023.

 There is no (I)GCSE requirement for overseas candidates who attend schools that do not prepare pupils for (I)GCSE examinations.
 Candidates will be considered for a place based on their performance in the School’s entrance exams and a transcript of results from their current school.
 Please refer to the Department Profiles pages to find out further information on entrance examinations for different subjects.